 Who am I?

-I grew up in Luxembourg and studied the following:
+I grew up in Luxembourg then studied the following:

-- MA in Germanic Studies at the University of Sheffield
+- PhD in Germanic Corpus Linguistics at the University of Sheffield (2005 to 2009)

 You can read about my work on the publications page.

-- 2013-date at the Universität Leipzig for the project "SMS communication in Switzerland"
+- 2013-2015 at the Universität Leipzig for the project "SMS communication in Switzerland"

 - 2009-2012 at Bangor University for the project "What's Hard in German?"
 (WHiG)